Fdawgs/yh-fhir-listeners/README.md

 ## Purpose
 This repo outlines the steps that have been taken to provide the technical deliverables required by the SIDeR programme, alongside the issues that were encountered during development, and how to deploy the resulting Mirth Connect channel.

-Worklogs and issues can be found in [docs/worklogs](https://github.com/Fdawgs/ydh-fhir-listeners/tree/master/docs/worklogs).
+Work logs and issues are found in [docs/worklogs](https://github.com/Fdawgs/ydh-fhir-listeners/tree/master/docs/worklogs).

 The intended audience for this page are team members of the Solutions Development team at Yeovil District Hospital NHS Foundation Trust, alongside technical partners and developers from other shareholders in the programme should they wish to use this and adapt it to implement into their own systems.
+Musgrove Park Hospital NHSFT have successfully taken this and refactored it for use with their PAS, Maxims.

+This documentation has been written under the assumption that the reader has prior experience using Mirth Connect.

 ## Background
 [Somerset Clinical Commissioning Group](https://www.somersetccg.nhs.uk/#) (CCG) started the [SIDeR project](https://www.somersetccg.nhs.uk/your-health/sharing-your-information/sider/) with the purpose of linking up all main clinical and social care IT systems used in Somerset to improve and support direct care.
 [Black Pear Software Ltd.](https://www.blackpear.com/) (BP) is the technical partner that supports the project.